8 Super-Romantic Restaurants in Metro Phoenix

 Valentine's Day is fast approaching.
-Luckily for those looking to book tables for two, metro Phoenix has an abundance of restaurants that fit the bill.
-Some are fancy.
-Some are casual.
-From intimate rooms of flickering candles, coved ceilings, and wooden floors to a sunset-bathed diner, here are eight of our favorite romantic restaurants in greater Phoenix.
+Luckily for those looking to book tables for two, the Valley has an abundance of restaurants that fit the bill.
+Some are fancy, some are casual, but they will all set the mood.
+From intimate rooms of flickering candles, coved ceilings, and wooden floors to sunset-bathed patios with twinkle lights, here are eight of our favorite romantic restaurants in greater Phoenix.

 Barrio Cafe Gran Reserva

-Barrio Cafe Gran Reserva, located in the historic flatiron Bragg's Pie Factory building on Grand Avenue, is chef Silvana Salcido Esparza's most intimate restaurant to date.
-Its small, 27-seat dining room is almost impossibly charming, with a crisp white interior artfully adorned with striking murals by well-known local artists like Lalo Cota; floor to ceiling windows with views of downtown Phoenix; and tables draped in white tablecloth.
-It's a naturally cozy space, in other words, that's ready made for a romantic meal for two.
-The menu, which has evolved in recent months to include a new stable of creative vegano dishes, is artful and refined.
+Barrio Cafe Gran Reserva, located in the historic flatiron Bragg's Pie Factory building on Grand Avenue, is chef Silvana Salcido Esparza's most intimate restaurant.
+Its small, 27-seat dining room is almost impossibly charming, with a crisp white interior artfully adorned with striking murals by well-known local artists like Lalo Cota, floor-to-ceiling windows with views of downtown, and tables draped in white tablecloth.
+It's a naturally cozy space, ready for a romantic meal for two.
 The marquee attraction remains the restaurant's multicourse menu de degustación (tasting menu), which is available in both vegan and omnivore versions.

 Mora Italian

-Scott Conant's sprawling modern Italian restaurant on Seventh Street is ideal for a romantic dinner.
+Scott Conant's sprawling modern Italian restaurant is ideal for a romantic dinner.
 Upholstery is plush and red leather.
 Tunes and good drinks flow.
 Service is friendly, and if you want to share plates the staff often divides them onto separate plates for you.
 The bar area is roomy and comforting, and so is a nice patio overlooking the run of restaurants down Seventh Street.
-Be sure to get pasta.
+As this is one of Phoenix's best Italian restaurants, be sure to get pasta.
 And if you and your significant other are into chocolate, the budino dessert is an absolute must.

 House of Tricks

 With its sun-dappled patio, tree-covered bar, and two historic bungalows, it's no wonder Robert and Robin Trick's cozy dining oasis in the heart of Tempe remains as popular as ever 30 years into the game.
-Tuck into a candlelit table on the outdoor patio or around the vintage stone fireplace indoors and enjoy a rustic, farm-forward, seasonally inspired menu, which mixes French and Southwest flavors into elegant plates of grilled meats and fish, bright produce, and delicate sauces.
+Tuck into a candlelit table on the outdoor patio — one of the best in town — or around the vintage stone fireplace indoors.
+Enjoy the rustic, farm-forward, seasonally inspired menu, which mixes French and Southwest flavors into elegant plates of grilled meats and fish, bright produce, and delicate sauces.

-For couples who share a love of artisanal pizza, there may not be a more charming place to enjoy it than this early-20th-century bungalow in the Roosevelt Historic District.
+For couples who share a love of artisanal pizza, there may not be a more charming place to enjoy it than this early-20th-century bungalow in downtown-ish Phoenix.
 Owner, chef, and Tuscan pizzaiolo Guido Saccone not only serves up top-notch wood-fired pies, but luscious pasta and salads as well.
-And Cibo's (pronounced CHEE-boh's) outdoor patio and inside rooms of hardwood floors, exposed brick, and colorful artwork make this urban pizzeria as easy to snuggle up with as your partner.
+Cibo's outdoor patio and inside rooms with hardwood floors, exposed brick, and colorful artwork make this urban pizzeria as easy to snuggle up with as your partner.
+And don't forget the essential limoncello.

-One eyeful of the surroundings at this fine-dining establishment at The Hermosa Inn in Paradise Valley, and it's easy to see what may once have inspired the restaurant's namesake, legendary artist Lon Megargee, to call it home in the 1930s.
+One eyeful of the surroundings at this fine-dining establishment at the Hermosa Inn in Paradise Valley, and it's easy to see what may once have inspired the restaurant's namesake, legendary artist Lon Megargee, to call it home in the 1930s.
 An enchanting patio and an indoor setting of old Arizona charm — think wood-beamed ceilings, beehive fireplaces, and wrought-iron chandeliers — are perfect spots to enjoy chef Jeremy Pacheco's artful American cuisine and drinks made with Lon's private label whiskey from Del Bac.

-Chef Matt Carter's (The Mission, Zinc Bistro) restaurant is set in a charming yet sophisticated little 1920s bungalow in Old Town Scottsdale.
-Serving American cuisine with touches from all over the globe (think Berkshire pork country ribs and duck confit meat balls with foie gras), romantics can enjoy their meals inside rooms decked out in gold-flocked wallpaper, red leather banquettes, and chandeliers, or outside on a sprawling patio complete with white picket fence, brick fireplace, and a grand ol' tree.

 If you like this story, consider signing up for our email newsletters.

-Note: This article was updated on February 12, 2019.
-It was originally published February 11, 2013.